 When it comes to select a good VPS hosting service, the operating system is one of the most noticeable factors.
 You may wonder whether to use Linux hosting or Windows hosting.
 Therefore, we’ll discuss Linux VPS vs Windows VPS hosting services in this article.

 Linux VPS vs Windows VPS – Which One Is Better?

-Thinking about making your own website?
+Decide to establish your own website?
 Then, selecting an ideal VPS hosting is one of the most important matters to consider.
 Do you know what VPS hosting service is suitable for your purpose?
 Can you decide easily on your preferred OS?
 Do you know how to find the best Windows or Linux VPS hosting?
-What are exactly the differences between Linux hosting and Windows hosting?
+What are the exact differences between Linux VPS vs Windows VPS?
 Which one fits more to your requirements?
 Which one fits your requirements better?

 What Is a VPS? – An Introduction to VPS by Routerhosting

 A Virtual Private Server (VPS) is a virtual machine that uses physical resources such as disk space, RAM, and CPU to imitate a real server.
 You can install an operating system (such as Windows or Linux) on this VM to perform your desired actions.
 On the other hand, when you wish to make your own website available online, its files need to be uploaded to a web server.
 To do so, you can rent a VPS from a hosting provider to start your website and upload its files.
 This is called a VPS hosting service.

 VPS hosting providers usually offer you many kinds of operating systems with different distributions.
 You should select one of them based on your purpose and your requirements.
 Then, you should specify the coding language of your website in order to select between all kinds of VPS OS (such as Windows, Linux, FreeBSD, OpenBSD, etc.)

 Note: your VPS hosting OS does not need to be the same as the OS installed on your own device.